t-taniai/LocalExpStereo/README.md

                Yoichi Sato and
                Takeshi Naemura},
-  title     = {{Continuous 3D Label Stereo Matching using Local Expansion Moves}}, journal   = {{Transactions on Pattern Analysis and Machine Intelligence (TPAMI)}}, year      = {2017}, note      = {(accepted)},
+  title     = {{Continuous 3D Label Stereo Matching using Local Expansion Moves}}, journal   = {{IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)}}, year      = {2017}, doi       = {10.1109/TPAMI.2017.2766072}, note      = {Early access preprint},
 }
 ```

 The code is for research purpose only.
 If you use our code, please cite the above paper.
-We also encourage to cite the following conference paper too, where we describe the fundamental idea of our optimization technique and also propose a MRF stereo model combining the slanted patch matching and curvature regularization terms.
+We also encourage to cite the following conference paper too, where we describe the fundamental idea of our optimization technique and also propose a MRF stereo model combining the slanted patch matching (Bleyer et al., 2011) and curvature regularization (Olsson et al., 2013) terms.

 ```
 @inproceedings{Taniai14,